Universe of Mass Effect: Non-Citadel species

 Mass Effect 3 introduces several Reaper-corrupted versions of the galaxy's races as enemy units.
 Javik, the last living Prothean, is featured in the From Ashes DLC pack.
 The Leviathans, an ancient species of colossal aquatic beings who created the AI entity known as the Catalyst, which in turn created the Reapers in the image of its creators, are first introduced in the Leviathan DLC pack.

+Andromeda-galaxy alien species

 Mass Effect: Andromeda introduces two other sapient organic races: